bbauska/JS-Programs/README.md

 ?&gt;
 </pre>
 <p>This example demonstrates updating live data on a webpage at regular intervals using
 AJAX.
-The JavaScript function updateData uses setinterval to fetch updated data from the server - side PHP script (live_data. php ) every 5 seconds and displays it on the webpage.</p>
+The JavaScript function updateData uses setInterval to fetch updated data from the server - side PHP script (live_data. php ) every 5 seconds and displays it on the webpage.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h4>AJAX Example 9: Infinite Scroll</h4>